-Chef Michael Gershkovich prior to opening his eponymous fine dining Kosher restaurant in Manhattan knew he needed design help for his upcoming move.
+Prior to opening his eponymous fine dining Kosher restaurant in Manhattan, Chef Michael Gershkovich knew he needed kitchen design help for his upcoming move.

 Chef Mike’s restaurant was located on the Upper West Side and now he was relocating to Midtown East.
 His schedule was extremely full; running a successful restaurant as well as his other endeavor Amsterdam Burgers, there was not enough time in the day to build a new kitchen.

 “It was nice working with someone that used the equipment most of his career, someone that I could tell what it was I was looking for and he got it.
 Working in a kitchen is difficult and unless you have been there in the same type of environment you can’t possibly imagine what we go through.”